MohammadMaftoun/Few-Shot-and-Zero-Shot-Learning-Techniques/README.md

 Usage
 Training a Few-Shot Model

-To train a few-shot learning model on your own dataset:
+To train a few-shot learning model on your dataset:

 bash